Quansight-Labs/ndindex/docs/slices.md

 numbers to simply extend beyond the left side of the array.
 For example, in Julia, one can use `a[end]` to index the last element of an array (Julia also uses 1-based indexing).
-Since this is a moot point for Python---I don't expect Python's indexing semantics to change, they are already baked into the language---I won't suggest any syntax.
+Since this is a moot point for Python---I don't expect Python's indexing semantics to change; they are already baked into the language---I won't suggest any syntax.
 Perhaps this can inspire people writing new languages or DSLs to come up with better semantics backed by good syntax.

 The second point, on using 1-based indexing instead of 0-based indexing, will likely be the most controversial.
+For many people reading this, the notion that 0-based indexing is superior has been preached as irreproachable gospel.
+I encourage you to open your mind and try to unlearn what you have been taught and take a fresh view of the matter (or don't.
+These are just my opinions after all, and none of it changes the fact that Python is what it is and isn't going to change).

 0-based indexing certainly has its uses.
 In C, where an index is literally a syntactic macro for adding two pointers, 0-based indexing makes sense, since `a[i]` literally means `*(a + i)` under those semantics.
 However, for higher level languages such as Python, people think of indexing as pointing to specific numbered elements of a collection, not as pointer arithmetic.
 Every human being is taught from an early age to count from 1.
 If you show someone the list "a, b, c", they will tell you that "a" is the 1st, "b" is the 2nd, and "c" is the 3rd.
+Sentences in the above guide like "`a[3]` would pick the fourth element of `a`" sound very off, even for those of us used to 0-based indexing.
 0-based indexing requires a shift in thinking from the way that you have been taught to count from childhood to grade school.
 Counting is a very fundamental thing for any human, but especially so for a programmer.
-Forcing someone to learn a new way to do this is a huge cognitive burden, and so one shouldn't do this without a very good reason.
-In a language like C, one can argue there is a good reason, just as one can argue that it is beneficial to learn new base number systems (base-2 and base-16).
+Forcing someone to learn a new way to do this is a huge cognitive burden, and so it shouldn't be done without a very good reason.
+In a language like C, one can argue there is a good reason, just as one can argue that it is beneficial to learn new base number systems (base-2 and base-16) when doing certain kinds of programming.

-But for Python, what is truly the benefit of counting starting at 0?
+But for Python, what truly is the benefit of counting starting at 0?
 The main benefit is that the implementation is easier, because Python is itself written in C, which uses 0-based indexing, so one does not need to handle shifting in the translation.
 But this has never been a valid argument for Python